 While I was freezing in Jerusalem, the heat here is overwhelming.
 I’m glad the tour goes on.

 Next stop – the Jordan capital.

 Our next destination is the citadel of Jordan’s capital Amman.
-It is only a short stop, however, it is not included in every tour.
-Depending on when the group leaves from Jerash, the citadel might be visited or not.
+It is only a short stop, however, and it is not included in every tour.
+Depending on when the group leaves from Jerash, the citadel might be skipped.